michael-milette/wordpress-plugin_basic-member/readme.txt

 The installation process will create a new role called Subscriber+.
 This will be a clone of the Subscriber role at the time of installation.
 If you make any changes to the Subscriber role, you will also need to make the same changes to the Subscriber+ role.

-Once the plugin is installed, go to the Plugin > Basic Member settings page and choose which page/post categories will be associated with the Restricted and and/or Premium access roles.
+Once the plugin is installed, go to the Plugin > Basic Member settings page and choose which page/post categories will be associated with the Subscriber and Subscriber+ roles.

 == Installation ==